 The Watsons Go to Birmingham – 1963 by Christopher Paul Curtis

 A wonderful middle-grade novel narrated by Kenny, 9, about his middle-class black family, the Weird Watsons of Flint, Michigan.
 When Kenny’s 13-year-old brother, Byron, gets to be too much trouble, they head South to Birmingham to visit Grandma, the one person who can shape him up.
 And they happen to be in Birmingham when Grandma’s church is blown up. [chapter book, ages 8 and up]

 I’m really proud of my son’s story he wrote for his Civil Rights Unit.
 He might not like that I put it up here but I am typing it up, typos and all:

 – August 28, 1963

-As we stopped at the Lincoln Memoreal everyone grew silent.
+As we stopped at the Lincoln Memorial everyone grew silent.
 I could feel the sweat on my hair slowly running down my neck.
 The Reflecting Pool was shimmering like gold.
 As I looked around, there were signs reminding me what we were fighting for.
 My dad lifted me up and placed me on his shoulders.
 As everyone got settled famous Civil Rights leaders started to speak.
 Voices booming onto the sea of marchers people were cheering, clapping, hollering, and I was too.
-I couldn’t make out who was speaking, but then a man shining like the sun spoke a speech full of hope and equallity.
-“I have a dream that my four little children will not be judged by the color of their skin, but the content of their character. ” The crowd exploded with exitment full of thunder claps and screams of freedom.
-We’re so close you could taste intergration, and I smiled for what felt like forever.
-His words brightened the sky, making the air once polluted with discrimination now clensed with equallity.
+I couldn’t make out who was speaking, but then a man shining like the sun spoke a speech full of hope and equality.
+“I have a dream that my four little children will not be judged by the color of their skin, but the content of their character. ” The crowd exploded with excitement full of thunderclaps and screams of freedom.
+We’re so close you could taste integration, and I smiled for what felt like forever.
+His words brightened the sky, making the air once polluted with discrimination now cleansed with equality.
 My family roared like lions as we fought for our rights.
 And showed everyone the right path to walk.

 To examine any book more closely at Amazon, please click on image of book.